elementor/elementor-developers-docs/src/widgets/widget-categories.md

 ## Creating New Categories

-Elementor allows developers to add new Widget Categories to group their own custom widgets.
+Elementor allows developers to add new widget Categories to group their own custom widgets.
 Registering a new widget category is done using `elementor/elements/categories_registered` action.

 Note that when creating a new category, you need to supply the category name/slug, category title/label and the category icon.